 American Express Membership Rewards, for starters, has more coverage of Star Alliance programs than does Chase.
 While Chase only has Singapore KrisFlyer and (the now crippled) United, AmEx partners with Singapore, Aeroplan, and ANA.
 Unlike some of the other MR transfer partners, each Star Alliance partner offers compelling value.
 Each program certainly has its own limitations (though all are now superior to United MileagePlus in my mind), but the flexibility offered gives great value to Membership Rewards points.
 In addition, many awards booked through Singapore/ANA/Aeroplan are cheaper than United awards as well.

 - Singapore KrisFlyer: Both programs allow transfers to SQ, so this is a moot point for comparison purposes, but KrisFlyer has a reasonable award chart, no fuel surcharges on its own metal, and great phone agents.
-Unfortunately, Star Alliance partner awards can’t be searched or booked online.
+And as of late 2017, Star Alliance partner awards can now be searched for online.

 - ANA Mileage Club: The program has a fantastic award chart (for instance, 95,000 miles round-trip from the US to North/Central Asia in business vs. 160,000 with United), low fuel surcharges on its own metal, and as an added bonus partners with Etihad with no fuel surcharges for Etihad awards.
 In addition, the website is powerful and easy to use and phone agents are generally good.
 The big limitation to the program, of course, is that only round-trip awards are allowed.